reqbeam/reqbeam/README.md

-# 🚀 Postman Clone - API Testing Tool
+# 🚀 Postmind - API Testing Tool

 A modern, full-featured API testing tool built with **Next.js 15**, **TypeScript**, **Prisma**, and **Tailwind CSS**.
 This application provides a beautiful, developer-friendly interface similar to Postman, Hoppscotch, and Insomnia.